ajh123/Minecart/README.md

 ## About the project 📝

+Minecart is a project with the objective of creating a customisable voxel based game engine, allowing people to create a voxel game they want.

+> ![IMPORTANT]
+> Minecart is a fork of Valkyrie, Valkyrie can be found at <https://github.com/lofi-enjoyer/Valkyrie>
+> Both Minecart and Valkyrie are licensed with the GPL-3.0 license.

 Valkyrie is a project with the objective of putting together a basic Hytale-like game engine, to be used as a foundation for a bigger game.

 ![2022-02-21 15-52-14 (5)](https://user-images.githubusercontent.com/25750692/155811531-ac8be712-774b-420f-b6e2-2bbdf0e50922.gif)